Xanax / Alprazolam Addiction: Symptoms, Causes, Effects, and Treatment

 Each aspect of treatment is carefully coordinated by healthcare professionals to ensure the best possible outcome while preventing future overdose risks.

-What Are the Forms and Slang Names?
+What Are the Forms and Slang Names of Xanax?

 The forms of Xanax include tablets, extended-release tablets, and oral solutions.
 Slang names for Xanax include Xannies, Bars, Z-Bars, Zanbars, Handlebars, Footballs, Planks, and School Buses.

-Prevalence and Statistics
+What Are Some Prevalence and Statistics of Xanax Addiction?

 As per data from the American Journal of Public Health, benzodiazepine prescriptions have surged both in frequency and dosage, with a striking 67% increase observed from the mid-1990s to 2013, resulting in a parallel rise in misuse and abuse rates.
-The COVID-19 pandemic saw a 2% increase in benzodiazepine prescriptions, as reported by the Drug and Alcohol Dependance Journal.
+The COVID-19 pandemic saw a 2% increase in benzodiazepine prescriptions, as reported by the Drug and Alcohol Dependence Journal.

 The 2021 National Survey on Drug Use and Health (NSDUH) unveiled that 1.4 million individuals aged 12 and above in the US reported recent use of sedatives or tranquilizers, including benzodiazepines, while an alarming 3.9 million individuals in the same age group admitted to benzodiazepine abuse within the past year.